-- The 'Do Minimum' approach is the 'without plan' approach, meaning that this is the approach that would occur without the RWRP-SE.
-As a result, the 'Do Minimum' approach would only include reactive, unplanned interim measures to address likely failures in infrastructure. - Ongoing reliability issues with the supplies and the situation is expected to further deteriorate due to climate change driven reductions in water resources and increased demand growth within the area. - While there would not be major construction works there would likely be increased pressure on existing abstractions.
-Including abstractions likely to be currently above sustainable levels and increasing issues with unreliable or inefficient network infrastructure. - Currently 35 surface water bodies are identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
+The 'Do Minimum' approach is the 'without plan' approach, meaning that this is the approach that would occur without the RWRP-NW.
+As a result, the 'Do Minimum' approach would only include reactive, unplanned interim measures to address likely failures in infrastructure.

+- Ongoing reliability issues with the supplies and the situation is expected to further deteriorate due to climate change driven reductions in water resources and increased demand growth within the area. - While there would not be major construction works there would likely to be increased pressure on existing abstractions.
+Including abstractions likely to be currently above sustainable levels and increasing issues with unreliable or inefficient network infrastructure. - Currently 72 surface water bodies are identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
 These are likely to be subject to continued or increased abstraction pressure and other existing sources may also be subject to increased abstraction pressure in the future.

 Population, economy, tourism and recreation and human health Water environment (quality and resources) Water environment (flood risk) Biodiversity Material assets Landscape and visual amenity Climate change (mitigation) Climate change (adaptation) Cultural heritage Geology and soils

-Regional Regional Preferred Approach
+Regional Preferred A pproach

 + +/- 0/+ +/- 0/- +/- - + 0/- 0/-

-- Focus on three pillars of using less, losing less, and supplying smarter and a planned rather than a reactive approach and a resilient system with more reliable sources. - Implementation of the Regional Preferred Approach, which is the combination of Study Area Preferred Approaches for SAK-SAM, with the mitigation identified in the SEA Environmental Report Appendix D Environmental Action Plan, the Monitoring Plan and the Study Area Environmental Reviews K-M. - Construction impacts from pipelines and associated infrastructure.
-This will be mitigated by reinstatement of land uses and mitigation and enhancement to minimise long term landscape, land use and biodiversity effects.

-- · Network improvements adding flexibility and resilience. - Decommissioning of inefficient infrastructure and abstractions including from 70 groundwater and surface water abstractions, including seven surface water sources identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
-Reduced pressure on 27 maintained surface water abstractions identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
-Uisce Éireann has applied sustainability guidelines to all new surface water sources; however, further investigations will be undertaken to confirm sustainable yields for new and increased groundwater sources, and these will be subject to assessments under the new abstraction legislation.
-Overall these will provide potential benefits for water dependent biodiversity including aquatic ecology and support for meeting Water Framework Directive objectives through more sustainable abstractions. - Carbon emissions associated with construction and moving and treating water. - Improving Uisce Éireann's understanding of future risks, including climate change and efficient water use. - Increasing routine monitoring and operational planning allowing Uisce Éireann to proactively manage and forecast resourcing and operational trends. - Process put in place for monitoring implementation of the plan and reviewing and feeding back on a regular basis within the plan development cycle.
+- Focus on three pillars of using less, losing less, and supplying smarter and a planned rather than a reactive approach and a resilient system with more reliable sources - Implementation of the Regional Preferred Approach, which is the combination of Study Area Preferred Approaches for SAA-SAG, with the mitigation identified in the SEA Environmental Report Appendix D Environmental Action Plan, the Monitoring Plan and the Study Area Environmental Reviews SAs A-G. - Construction impacts from pipelines and associated infrastructure.
+This will be mitigated by reinstatement of land uses and mitigation and enhancement to minimise long term landscape, land use and biodiversity effects. - Network improvements adding flexibility and resilience. - Decommissioning of inefficient infrastructure and abstractions including from 42 groundwater and surface water abstractions including twenty-eight surface water sources identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
+Reduced pressure on 44 maintained surface water abstractions identified by Uisce Éireann as not meeting sustainability guidelines during dry weather flows.
+Uisce Éireann has applied sustainability guidelines to all new surface water sources; however, further investigations will be undertaken to confirm sustainable yields for new and increased groundwater sources and these will be subject to assessments under the new abstraction legislation.
+Overall these will provide potential benefits for water dependent biodiversity including aquatic ecology and support for meeting Water Framework Directive objectives through more sustainable abstractions. - Recognition that existing abstractions that will be upgraded and have been identified by Uisce Eireann as currently not meeting sustainability guidelines during dry weather flows will be supported by compensation flow releases. - Carbon emissions associated with construction and moving and treating water. - Improving Uisce Éireann's understanding of future risks, including climate change and efficient water use.

+- Increasing routine monitoring and operational planning allowing Uisce Éireann to proactively manage and forecast resourcing and operational trends. - Process put in place for monitoring implementation of the plan and reviewing and feeding back on a regular basis within the plan development cycle.